craigbridges/Nettle/README.md

 ### Conditions

-If statements are supported with any property or variable that is either of type bool or can be resolved as true or false.
-The syntax for an if statement is as follows:
+_If_ statements are supported with any property or variable that is either of type bool or can be resolved as true or false.
+The syntax for an _if_ statement is:

 ```
 {{if Active}}